Vehicle Type Approval – EU Exit Information

 The legislation for the 2nd stage will set a date from which statutory markings must reflect the UK approval number and UK-specific Certificates of Conformity (CoC) are issued for vehicles.
 We currently believe a date 2 years from withdrawal would be appropriate however a final decision has not been made.

 NB.
-We expect the legislation implementing the second stage to be in place shortly after exit.
-Until this is in place, manufacturers bringing new model types to market will continue to be issued with provisional approvals following the procedures set out in stage 1 or, if appropriate for their needs, National Small Series or Individual (Single) Vehicle Approvals.
+Until legislation implementing the second stage is in place, manufacturers bringing new model types to market will continue to be issued with provisional approvals following the procedures set out in stage 1 or, if appropriate for their needs, National Small Series or Individual (Single) Vehicle Approvals.

 Information about the proposed scheme;